paulbradshaw/MED7373-Data-Journalism/README.md

 * Task: Development of data journalism project
 * Reading: Bogost et al (2010) Newsgames: Journalism at Play

-## Week 8: Critical cartography: mapping
+## Week 8: Critical cartography: why, how - and when - to map

 By the end of this week you should be able to create a range of map types (point, shape, heat) and talk about the ethical issues surrounding mapping.
 You should also be able to use SQL to query data.